 - Transaction fees – Lenders will typically charge each time an instalment payment is paid to the developer throughout the project for both the administration and the banking fees.

-How is development finance repaid?
+How is property development finance repaid?

 Either at the end of the term of the loan or beforehand, if desired, the development loan would be repaid.
 Often repayment would involve one of the following;

-- Sale of the property – Upon completion of the sale, the development loan would be settled in full.
+- Sale of the property – Upon completion of the sale, the property development loan would be settled in full.

 - Refinance – There would be a range of refinancing options available to be considered at the end of the initial finance duration period, depending on; the circumstances of the borrower, the plans with the development property and the timeframe of such plans.
 For example, the developer may choose to rent out the property at this stage, and therefore a landlord type of finance may be sought for a longer term of borrowing.